-A rustic, intimate hut experience for 2-3 people.
+A rustic, intimate hut experience.

 Originally built in the 1860’s when Boreas Pass Road was a mere wagon trail, the Wagon Cabin as it was known, is one of the oldest buildings in the Breckenridge area.
 Renamed “Ken’s Cabin” in memory of Ken Graff, M.D., who died in 1995 at age 33 in an avalanche near Breckenridge, to commemorate his love of the mountains and of skiing.